 “Your customers are motivated to act much more frequently because of pain than because of pleasure; pain is more immediate and generates stronger emotions, so avoiding it always wins,” Sarah Collins wrote for AllBusiness.

 “If avoiding pain compels people to buy from you, all’s well and good.
-But what if they associate you or your product with future pain and won’t buy?”
+But what if they associate you or your product with future pain and won’t buy?” she said.

 With that in mind, aim your first blog topic right at the lives of your customers.
 Think about how your product or service fixes pain points.
 Then angle your topic toward information and solutions that give them that nudge forward, with a well-placed tie-in to your product.